dulanjanad/AWS-Playground/README.md

 # AWS-Playground
  AWS Resources to deploy a K8S Cluster

+> :warning: **Warning:** This provsions a t3.medium ec2 instance as control-plane and a NAT Gateway within the VPC.
+Even if you are using a AWS free-tier still costs will be included.

 After terraform deploys into AWS Cloud there will be below resources will be created.

 1. A VPC with a NAT Gateway, Two Public Subnets, Two Private Subnets and an Internet Gateway